tanushrin/17-Aug-2022-Azure__MS-Use-Case/README.md

 | Configure Required Firewall Rules. |
 | Setting up Azure Active Directory Admin (It can be an AAD User or AAD Group). |
 | Configuring Required Role Based Access Control(RBAC). |
-| Setting up Audit and Vulnerability Assessment in Azure SQL Mananged Identity and Populating the Report in Storage Account With Email Notification.
+| Setting up Audit and Vulnerability Assessment in Azure SQL Managed Identity and Populating the Report in Storage Account With Email Notification.
 | Web Application running on Azure App Services, if needed to Connect to Azure SQL managed Instance, it will be using the System/User Assigned Managed Identity of the App Service rather than local SQL Username and Password. |